byzatic/JavaByzaticCommons/README.md

 # JavaByzaticCommons

-JavaByzaticCommons is a lightweight Java library that provides a set of reusable utilities for common development needs, including JDBC URL parsing, object validation, temporary directory handling, and custom exceptions for partial failures.
+JavaByzaticCommons is a lightweight utility toolkit for JVM projects, offering small, focused modules including an Apache Commons VFS–based recursive directory watcher (with debouncing and rate limiting), JDBC URL parsing, validation helpers, temporary directory utilities, and an OperationIncompleteException for partial-failure workflows.

 ## Maven